 Subversion: Once, Makoto of Hell Teacher Nube stole a bag of magical dust from a benevolent youkai — dust with the power to make anything grow.
 Among the many scenes of carnage (such as extending Nube's prodigious eyebrows down to his knees, or causing Noriko's cute crown of flowers to completely engulf her,) Miki sprinkled this dust on Kyoko's chest.
 It inflated... inflated...
 INFLATED... and just when Miki was horrified and outraged at being surpassed, and the entire classroom stared, two actual melons dropped out of Kyoko's blouse, as the dust had only affected a couple of seeds that had dropped in there during lunch.

-A story from the manga Franken Fran featured the titular character (an insane Body Horror plastic surgeon-cum-frankenstein monster) passing out free cosmetic surgery to some kids at a school.
-Besides odd instances like a couple who wanted to be stitched together, one girl apparently asked for breast implants twice as big as her torso!.
+Chapter 4 in the manga Franken Fran featured the titular character (an insane Body Horror plastic surgeon-cum-frankenstein monster) passing out free cosmetic surgery to some kids at a school that yields almost instant results with no recovery period.
+Besides odd instances like a couple who wanted to be stitched together, or having a love message drilled into your teeth, one girl apparently asked for breast implants twice as big as her torso!.
 The terms "overcompensation" and "something to prove" comes to mind.
 Hilariously enough, she calls out the other students for the procedures they had done on them, saying that they "lack restraint" and the kicker being that compared to most of the students she's right.

 In Black Butler, episode 23, a slightly-endowed Angela tries to tempt Sebastian by showing off her assets, and they actually look bigger than in previous episodes.
 Possibly justified by the fact that she's not human anyway.

 In a chapter of To Love-Ru Darkness, Lala invents a machine that does this.
 Though all it really did was transfer the size of one's breasts to another for a brief period of time.